saulpila/DickeModel.jl/docs/src/TWAExamples.md

 this formula against the semiclassical local density of states given by Eq.
 (E.3) of Ref.
 [Villasenor2020](@cite).

 ```@example examples
-using Dicke.ClassicalDicke
+using DickeModel.ClassicalDicke
-using Dicke.ClassicalSystems
+using DickeModel.ClassicalSystems
-using Dicke.TruncatedWignerApproximation
+using DickeModel.TWA
 using Distributions
 using Plots
 system = ClassicalDickeSystem(ω=1.0, γ=1.0, ω₀=1.0)